-There is a file manager, similar to that found on many computers.
-In the file manager, the user has an overview of the contents of the phone and the Memory Stick Duo, as well as how much memory is allocated to each function and feature.
+There is a file manager, similar to that, found on many computers.
+In the file manager, the user has an overview of the contents of the phone as well as how much memory is allocated to each function and feature.
 Folders can be created, renamed, deleted and files can be moved between them.